Islanders–Rangers rivalry: 2010–present

 On January 29, 2014, the Rangers defeated the Islanders 2–1 in the third game of the 2014 NHL Stadium Series; that game was held at Yankee Stadium.
 The winning goal was scored by Daniel Carcillo in the third period.

 In the 2015–16 season, the Islanders moved from Nassau Coliseum to the Barclays Center in Brooklyn, officially making it a true intra-city rivalry within New York City.
 The Islanders then completed their first-ever season sweep of the Rangers, en route to winning their first playoff series since 1993 defeating the Florida Panthers four games to two.

 In the 2017–18 season, the Islanders once again swept the Rangers, improving their record to 11–1–0 against them over the previous three seasons.

 In the 2018–19 season, the Islanders began to split their home games between Barclays Center and Nassau Coliseum.
-The use of both arenas was to be continued until the scheduled 2021 completion of their new home, UBS Arena in Elmont, outside the New York City border.
+The use of both arenas continued until the scheduled 2021 completion of their new home, UBS Arena in Elmont, outside the New York City border.
 All of the Islanders' home games with the Rangers through the 2019–20 season were scheduled to be played at Barclays Center, but on September 23, the Islanders moved seven more games from the Barclays Center, two of which against the Rangers, making it a total of 28 games to be played at Nassau Coliseum.

+Due to the COVID-19 pandemic, the Islanders and Rangers played eight times in the 2020–21 season, the most games the teams played against each other in a season since the 2007–08 season.
+The Islanders won six games, en route to making the playoffs over the Rangers.

+In the 2021–22 season, teams played the first game of the rivalry in the newly-opened UBS Arena.
+The Rangers won the inaugural game 4–1, denying the Islanders a chance to beat the Rangers for their first win at UBS Arena.
+Later in the season, the Islanders would get their revenge, winning both games at Madison Square Garden, and ultimately, both teams finished with a 2–2 record against each other.

+Due to changes in the scheduling process, the teams only played three times in the 2022–23 season, all of which were before Christmas.
+The Islanders, thanks to a third period comeback in the second game out of three, won the overall season series 2–1.
+The three games the teams played against each other was the fewest number of times the two rivals had played each other in the 50-year history of the rivalry.